daysie0917/yourseoulmate/_posts/2019-12-12-Welcome-to-Your-Seoulmate!.md

 categories:
   - 마케팅
 tags:
+  - Seoultour
-  - Seoul
+  - Koreatour
   - localplace
-  - Munraedong
   - localrestaurant
-  - artistvillage
+  - localexperience
 description: Are you planning to tour Seoul?
 I know you’re going to visit Gyeongbokgung, Seoul N-tower, Insa-dong.
 Don't you want your travelling to become a special one?
 Don’t you want to experience the unique things that your friends haven’t experienced?
 ---